asyncapi/website/pages/docs/tutorials/getting-started/event-driven-architectures.md

 A subscriber (a.k.a. _consumer_) is an application that connects to the _broker_, manifests an interest in a certain type of message, and leaves the connection open so the _broker_ can push messages to them.

-### Message
+### Message broker

-A message is a piece of information that is sent by publishers to the broker, and received by all interested subscribers.
-Messages can contain anything and are frequently cataloged as _events_ and _commands_.
-As you saw above, _events_ communicate a fact that occurred.
-On the other hand, _commands_ are very similar to _requests_ in REST APIs.
-They instruct the subscribers to "do this."

-**To be precise, _events_ and _commands_ share the same structure but differ conceptually.**
+A message broker (or _"broker"_) is a piece of infrastructure in charge of receiving messages and delivering them to those who have shown interest.
+They often store messages until they are delivered, which makes EDAs very resilient to failures.
+Examples of brokers are [RabbitMQ](https://rabbitmq.com), [Apache Kafka](http://kafka.apache.org/), [Solace](http://solace.com), etc.

 ### Channels